How to Audit File and Folder Deletion on Windows File Server

 • Click “Apply” and “OK” to close the folder properties.

-Now, open Windows Event Viewer and go to “Windows Logs” – “Security”.
-Use the “Filter Current Log” option to find events having Events ID 4660 for file and folder deletions.
+Open Windows Event Viewer – Go to “Windows Logs” – “Security” – “Filter Current Log” – Search Event ID 4660 for file and folder deletion.

 In the following image, you can see the event id 4660 which has been logged after a folder has been deleted.
 However, the object’s name is not visible.
 In the next image, you can see the objects name as well which has been logged at the same time.